caffeine-storm/bear-wiki/Usage.md

     sudo install -m 0644 ~/build64/libear/libear.so /opt/bear/lib64/libear.so
     sudo install -m 0555 ~/build64/bear/bear" /opt/bear/bin/bear

-To check you installation, install `lit` and run the test suite.
+To check your installation, install `lit` and run the test suite.

     PATH=/opt/bear/bin:$PATH lit -v test
     PATH=/opt/bear/bin:$PATH lit -v test -DMULTILIB=true

 # Compiler Wrappers

-Compiler wrappers are programs which are pretending to be a compiler and are calling a real C/C++ compiler but with different command line arguments.
+Compiler wrappers are programs which are behaving like a compiler and are executing a real C/C++ compiler.
+The real compiler might be called with different command line arguments.
 (The challenge here is to output either the wrapper call or the real compiler call, but not both.)

 The supported/recognized wrappers are: